-Full width Creates an image tag using the filter width-800 and given the CSS class full-width
+Full width Creates an image rendition using width-800, giving the <img> tag the CSS class full-width.

-Left-aligned Creates an image tag with the filter width-500 and given the CSS class left define what exactly left, right or full-width means to them.
+Left-aligned Creates an image rendition using width-500, giving the <img> tag the CSS class left.

-Right-aligned Creates an image tag with the filter width-500 and given the CSS class right
+Right-aligned Creates an image rendition using width-500, giving the <img> tag the CSS class right.

-Note: The CSS classes added to images do not come with any accompanying stylesheets, or inline styles. e.g the left class will do nothing, by default.
-The developer is expected to add these classes to their front end CSS files, to
+Note: The CSS classes added to images do not come with any accompanying stylesheets, or inline styles. e.g. the left class will do nothing, by default.
+The developer is expected to add these classes to their front end CSS files, to define exactly what they want left, right or full-width to mean.